From The Weeping City:

-Two original performances by police officers and African-born high school students to end youth attacks on police and city workers after the killing of a Sudanese man in an armed confrontation with police officers.
+Two original performances by police officers and African-born high school students to address youth attacks on police and city workers after the killing of a Sudanese man in an armed confrontation with police officers.

 Inspired by a performance of The Weeping City and Art At Work’s poetry and photography projects with the police, Portland Police Chief James Craig asked Art At Work Director Marty Pottenger to write and direct a performance that communicated the police officers’ perspectives for local high schools.
-Radio Calls, developed from interviews and workshops with over 25 police officers, is the result.
+Radio Calls, developed from interviews, ride-alongs, and workshops with over 25 police officers, is the result.
 Radio Calls featured five Portland police officers sharing stories about their lives, work and interactions with Portland’s youth.

 Forest City Times concluded with facilitated dialogues with officers, students and audience members that examined where we are, where we want to be and how we might get there.
 At the end of every performance, high school students flocked to meet the police officers in person, to ask more questions and to share their perspectives on the issues.
-Officers have reported countless instances of positive engagements with youth in direct response to the performances.
+Patrol officers have reported countless instances of positive engagements with youth in direct response to the performances.